Learnable Expansion of Graph Operators for Multi-Modal Feature Fusion: Approach

-We observe that $\mR_{(a)}^p \odot \mR_{(b)}^q$ in~\eqref{eq:new-fusion} and~\eqref{eq:new-fusion2} captures all possible combinations of selected graph powers, while $\mA$ provides the appropriate weights for the fusion process.
-Incorporating the 0-th power, \eg, $\mR^0$, in the fusion process is critical; it preserves self-connections and maintains original feature information.
-This mechanism allows for adaptive weighting that balances the influence of direct relationships against multi-hop interactions, ensuring the model can emphasize the most relevant connections tailored to the specific task.
+We observe that $\mR_{(a)}^p \odot \mR_{(b)}^q$ in~\eqref{eq:new-fusion} and~\eqref{eq:new-fusion2} captures all possible combinations of iterative graph relationship updates, while $\mA$ provides the appropriate weights for the fusion process.
+Incorporating the initial relationship graph, \eg, $\mR^0$, in the fusion process is critical; it preserves self-connections and maintains original feature information.
+This mechanism enables adaptive weighting, balancing the influence of direct relationships and progressively refined interactions, ensuring the model emphasizes the most relevant connections tailored to the specific task.

 To enhance the fusion of diverse features across varying representations, domains, and modalities, we implement a random sampling strategy during each training iteration.
 By randomly sampling two relationship graphs for the fusion process, we ensure that the integration occurs within a homogeneous graph space while still facilitating the amalgamation of features from disparate domains.
 This random sampling introduces variability and robustness into the fusion process, significantly boosting the model's capacity to learn meaningful representations.
-Furthermore, this strategy enriches the feature set and cultivates a comprehensive understanding of inter-relationships across different data modalities, ultimately leading to improved performance. \Figref{fig:figure-fusion-example} compares the original relationship graphs for visual and textual features with our LEGO-fused relationship graph.
+Furthermore, this strategy enriches the feature set and cultivates a comprehensive understanding of inter-relationships across different data modalities, ultimately leading to improved performance. \Figref{fig:figure-fusion-example} compares the original relationship graphs for visual and textual features with our EGO-fused relationship graph.